joemisra/dpt/README.md

 # dsp.coffee dpt - multifunction electron temple

-**NOTE: This is an early commit, example projects to follow.
-This is primarily an internal project, a very limited supply of boards+panels are available.**
+**NOTE: This is an early commit, example firmware to follow.
+This is primarily an internal project, a limited supply of boards+panels is available.**

 electrosmith daisy patch submodule based development platform